ONLINE SPANISH LESSONS

 Listening to songs in Spanish can massively improve your vocabulary and grammar.
 You can avoid the monotony of learning with a textbook, and you will probably remember words more easily if you learn them in a song rather than by memorising a long list.
 So, if you are looking for a jazz-inspired song to take your Spanish to the next level, “Nada valgo sin tu amor” is a great choice.
 This is the beautiful confession of a man who sings about how much he loves his partner and does not want to lose her.
 It uses a lot of complex grammatical structures (including the subjunctive mood), so it’s more suitable for intermediate students.
 Check out the song here!Vivir mi Vida - Marc Anthony

 Marc Anthony is one of the most famous Latin American singers and “Vivir mi vida” is one of his most famous songs.
 In the last few years, it has become an anthem that celebrates life and talks about the importance of staying positive, no matter how many hardships we face.
 The lyrics are simple and powerful and include a lot of repetition, so you’ll surely be able to follow the song, even if you are not very familiar with Spanish yet.
 You will also find a few interesting expressions and slang like “pa’ que?”, so make sure you read the lyrics closely to practise later!
-Check out the song here!spanish Sports
+Check out the song here!spanish For Kids

 Green Line